vercel/ncc/readme.md

-  --v8-cache               Emit a build using the v8 compile cache --license [file]         Adds a file containing licensing information to the output --stats-out [file]       Emit webpack stats as json to the specified output file
+  --v8-cache               Emit a build using the v8 compile cache --license [file]         Adds a file containing licensing information to the output --stats-out [file]       Emit webpack stats as json to the specified output file --target [es2015|es2020] Select ecmascript target to use for output
 ```

 ### Execution Testing